yunpengn/BubbleHero/README.md

 12. Indestructible bubbles and magnetic bubbles can only be removed by special effects or by falling.
 13. Magnetic bubbles will attract the launched bubbles, whose force is inverse proportional to the square of the distance between them.
 14. Special bubbles allow chaining effect.
 On the one hand, any special bubble itself removed by the special effect of another special bubble will be triggered; on the other hand, the same-type neighbors of a special bubble being triggered will also be triggered.
 15. Bubbles with a purple border are non-snapping ones.
-They will snap to the standard cells.
+They will not snap to the standard cells.
 Instead, they will stop immediately after they touch any other bubbles.
 However, they are also normal color bubbles.
 They can also be removed when forming a connected same-color group of at least 3.
 Any later launched bubbles which touch it will also become non-snapping.
 16. The score is calculated according to the reason a bubble is removed: same-color - 5 points, star - 10 points, lightning - 12 points, bomb - 15 points, falling - 8 points.

 ### Problem 1: Cannon Direction